Photo by Diego Delso

 Price: €400–2,500/night | Location: Piazza della Repubblica 7, Florence

-Hotel Savoy Florence (the most historically prestigious hotel address in Florence — the extraordinary Piazza della Repubblica position (the most important public square in Florence outside the extraordinary Piazza della Signoria: the extraordinary 1895 development replacing the extraordinary Jewish Ghetto and the extraordinary Old Market — the most controversial urban intervention in Florence’s history, the extraordinary triumphal arch (the extraordinary Arcone — the most pompous monument in Florence, the most criticized single building by Renaissance purists), and the extraordinary carousel (the most beloved children’s attraction in Florence — the extraordinary hand-painted wooden horses, the extraordinary all-year operation)), the extraordinary Irene restaurant (the finest all-day dining in central Florence — the most comprehensive Florentine lunch and dinner menu), and the extraordinary Irene bar (the finest hotel bar in the Piazza della Repubblica area — the extraordinary Negroni (the most important cocktail in Florence: invented at the extraordinary Caffè Casoni by Count Negroni in 1919 — the most historically significant cocktail in Italian history, the most beloved bar drink in Florence)).
+Hotel Savoy occupies the most historically prestigious hotel address in Florence: the Piazza della Repubblica, the city’s most important public square after the Piazza della Signoria.
+The square’s 1895 development replaced the Jewish Ghetto and the Old Market — the most controversial urban intervention in Florence’s history — and its triumphal arch, the Arcone, remains the most pompous monument in the city and the one most criticized by Renaissance purists.
+The square’s carousel, with hand-painted wooden horses operating year-round, is the best-loved children’s attraction in Florence.
+Inside the hotel, the Irene restaurant offers the top all-day dining in central Florence, with a comprehensive Florentine lunch and dinner menu, and the Irene bar mixes a benchmark Negroni — the city’s signature cocktail, invented at Caffè Casoni by Count Negroni in 1919, and the most historically significant drink in Italian bar culture.

 Oltrarno — The Artisan Quarter